 How much money can one make teaching English in Korea and which teaching job are the best?

-A lot of private schools start out at 2 million won ($1800), though higher salaried positions are out there.
+A lot of private schools start out at 2 million won ($1800) per month, though higher salaried positions are out there.
 Also, your credentials and experience play into this so be mindful when mulling over the first position that comes your way.
 Public school jobs start out a little bit higher and universities are about the same.
 In some cases, schools pay an extra 300,000 won ($270) as a “hardship fee” like they did at my university.
 Not sure how hard it is to live in a city of 200,000 people, but I’ll take it!
 I’d say for time off and more guarantee of good pay/support, public is the way to go.
 Standard time off for private schools is about 2 weeks while public schools offer more, and vary accordingly.
 However, things are changing and those good public jobs are becoming scarce.

 How does one get a job teaching English in Korea?